Here’s all about the shelf life, storage, and spoilage of onions. Learn how long they last, when to toss them, and what’s the best way to store them.

 If you keep them around for a prolonged period, but hardly ever use them, it makes sense to take a look at them every other week.
 Look for ones that are bad or starting to go bad, and toss them out, so others won’t pick up the bacteria.

 When it comes to sliced or chopped onions, they last quite some time (for a cut veggie) too.
-That means they should retain quality for about a week in the fridge.
+That means they should retain quality for a couple of days in the fridge.
 So if you’re prepping some veggies on a Sunday evening, you can slice or dice your onions and have them ready to go throughout the week.

 |Fresh whole onions||1 – 3 months|